Code-Institute-Submissions/svickery-critflick_SepResub/README.md

 #### Content

-All text and content on the page was written by myself apart from some JavaScript which I found on a fellow code institute's website called Dublin Unlocked.
-This was used for the on click function necessary with the map.
+All text and content on the page was written by myself apart from some Python logic which I found on a fellow code institute's website called Travel Reviews.
+I also took the user authentication and CRUD functionality from the code institute lessons.

 #### Media

 All images used on this page were taken from [unsplash.com](https://unsplash.com/).
+URL links taken from Google.

 #### Code

-Code for the navigation bar was taken from [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/).
+Code for the navigation bar and footer were taken from [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/).

-My Contact form was a putting together of code from [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) and [W3Schools](https://www.w3schools.com/).
-However it was written by myself.
+Code for the forms and buttons was taken from [W3 Schools](https://www.w3schools.com/).

+Code for User Authentication and CRUD functionality taken from Code Institue lessons.

+All other code was written by myself with help from sites [Stack Overflow](https://stackoverflow.com/)

 ## Acknowledgments

-Acknowledgment has to be made to Shane Keran who is on the same course as me.
-His site was an inspiration to me for my project and I used his click button code to make my site work.
+Acknowledgment has to be made to Gille Matea who is on the same course as me.
+Her site was an inspiration to me for my project and I used her python logic code to help make my site work.
 Very appreciative.
-Another acknoledgments are my mentor Adegbenga Adeye and Jim Morel who I met through Slack.
+Another acknoledgments are my mentor Adegbenga Adeye.
+Jim Morel, Brian XS and Sean Young who I met through Slack helped with various other issues.